ankumar/architecture/Patterns/Stuff.md

 * [Fin Tech](https://github.com/ankumar/Architecture/blob/master/Patterns/Monzo.md)

 # Data-Intensive:
-While data is an important starting point, for data to be useful, it should be turned to Information.
+Data is an important starting point, for data to be useful, it should be turned to Information.
 Data - Raw, unorganized facts about something Information - Data/Facts that is structured, organized, and presented with context Knowledge - Understanding of Information with experience and intuition